-Since the vulnerability scores for the SGRAs and HVAs are 6 or less, only moderate and low drinking water threats may exist in these areas.
-Tables 4.3 and 4.4 can be used in combination with Maps 4.4 and 4.5 to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs and SGRAs in ACW.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
+Since the vulnerability scores for the HVAs are 6 or less, only moderate and low drinking water threats may exist in these areas.
+Table 4.3 can be used in combination with Map 4.ACW.HVA to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs in ACW.
 There are no known conditions or issues in the municipality.